in the cacao forest

 Yet something about that moment stayed with me.
 I couldn’t shake the feeling that I’d been chosen for something I didn’t yet understand.

-I sat in many fire ceremonies with grandmother Nana Rosalía Zavala's, in which the cacao and its ancient knowledge play a big role.
+I sat in ring after ring of fire ceremonies.
+Sh known as the local Nana Rosalía Zavala at fire ceremonies in which the cacao and its ancient knowledge play a big role.

 She spoke as if seeing the future—naming what was out of balance in the body and soul, and pointing clearly to what needed to be done next.
 She read the future through cacao—and she was always right.
-Many tears were shed as I began to see that the world was far deeper, more layered, than I had ever imagined.
+Many tears flowed, seeing that the world is much deeper, simpler and more magical than I had thought.

 And with each tear, I began to believe more in myself and my own path - that it doesn't have to be like anyone else's, and it can't be, because it is my path.

-Grandmother Rosalía's connection with cacao restored my faith in magic and that life is much bigger than my previous view of the world.
+Grandmother Rosalía's connection with cocoa restored my faith in magic and that everything is much more connected than my previous view of the world had led me to believe.

 I had long been fascinated by Mayan astrology and its powerful symbols.
 Years before I ever set foot in Guatemala, a dear friend, Kairi Kivirähk, gifted me a Mayan astrology reading with Mark Elmy.
 That reading quietly opened the next door on my path.
 What followed was a deepening study with Mark, unfolding naturally, step by step.
 It brought me profound insights—not only into earthly life, but also into the intimate connection between human experience and the elements.

-I’ve participated in and supported many fire ceremonies where cacao holds a sacred and meaningful role.
-But there are only a few recordings of these moments—because these spaces are not meant to be captured.
-We don’t film or take photos.
-We are simply there—fully present, within ourselves, with each other, and with the fire.
+I attended and supported fire ceremonies where cocoa plays a meaningful role, but unfortunately there are not many recordings of these moments because these spaces are sacred - where we don't film or take pictures.
+We are just there - in ourselves, with each other and with the fire.

 These circles left a deep imprint on me, and with each gathering, my understanding grew stronger.
 The more I witnessed, the more I realized how vast and profound the cacao’s wisdom truly is.
 I understood the beauty and pain of being human..

-Starting in 2019, we were all green and just beginning.
-Today, many of us have blossomed into amazing artists, creators, retreat center owners, and champions of a happier world.
+Starting 2019, we were all green and small...
+Today, many of us have become amazing artists, retreat centre owners and painters of light.

 And also, looking back, I feel that all of us changed there - growing deeper in our mission and in the connection with each other.